MattDoesAThing/yuzu-wiki/FAQ.md

 ### **What is yuzu?**
 yuzu is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.
-It is written in C++ with portability in mind, with builds actively maintained for Windows, Linux and macOS.
+It is written in C++ with portability in mind, with builds actively maintained for Windows and Linux.
 The emulator currently can play various commercial titles and homebrew applications with varying degrees of success.

 ### **Which software license is yuzu licensed under?**
 yuzu is an open-source project, licensed under the GPLv2 (or any later version).
 Refer to the license document for more information.